 Community projects don't simply document an existing community – to some extent they create it.
 This is an age-old pattern where a community negotiates its becoming by presenting to itself images of what it would be if already mature.
 Consider how thinkers like Plato and Cicero used dialogues to imagine a mature culture of discourse.
 In the digital humanities, we have a tradition of welcoming interdisciplinary researchers, which means that our boundaries are permeable and the discipline perpetually thinks of itself as being youthful and in formation.
 Community building is therefore an ongoing activity, to which projects like the Day of DH 2009 can contribute.
 One could say that the Day of DH provides one site where we can renegotiate the community.
 One participant told us afterwards that they were thinking of running something similar at their university as a community building exercise.
 The exercise could thus become recursive with communities within the community negotiating themselves in perpetuity.
 The data will never be an objective representation of what we typically do (if there is such a thing); it will constitute a move representative of what some of us think we do or should be doing.

 Recursive reflection is not a vicious thing.
 The humanities have a different relationship with observation than the science.
-The humanities that the act of observing a phenomenon (like the human) . , observation of the human is observation of ourselvestherefore self-reflection, if effective, will change the observer.
+The humanities are not concerned with changes that the act of observing a phenomenon (like the human) will effect in that phenomenon.
+Rather, it is believed that observation of the human is an observation of ourselves; therefore, self-reflection, if effective, will change the observer and the observed.
 For that reason, reflection has always been important to the humanities and is alive and well in the digital humanities.
 As mentioned above, we were surprised by how many of the participants used the event not just to document their everyday activities, but also to reflect on the field, the place of computing, the methods, the technologies, and even the project itself.
 This shouldn’t have surprised us as it is a paradigmatic move for humanists to ask about the asking.
 That this self-reflection could take place internationally using an online social media technology like WordPress MU is perhaps a reflection of the comfort with technology that characterizes the digital humanities.

-The project is typical of humanities computing in another waye learned through collaborative making.
+The project is typical of humanities computing in another way.
+We learned through collaborative making.
 Every participant was making something through technology on the day, even if the technology was fairly simple.
 While we tell granting agencies that we have fully worked out the theory of what we are doing before proposed projects, in many cases the fabrication is the research.
 To paraphrase the title of a workshop organized by William Turkel (also one of the participants), in this project we collectively explored "Crowdsourcing as a Way of Knowing."
 Such fabricated research is new to the humanities, but not to the arts and design.
+In the humanities we are used to publishing as a way of sharing knowledge not collaborative making of technological things.

 Willard McCarty proposes that we think of our practice as one of modeling, where we are modeling as a process of exploration while at the same time creating models that are representations (2005).
 This project can be thought of as a collaborative modeling of the field where for one day we used some of our own tools and new methods to think about our research in community.
 The process and the result was an interpretation.